modernish/modernish/README.md

   `-P2`: strip `/*/program`,
   etc. This is useful for determining the installation root directory for an installed package.

+#### use sys/base/mktemp ####
+A cross-platform shell implementation of 'mktemp' that aims to be just as safe as native `mktemp`(1) implementations, while avoiding the problem of having various mutually incompatible versions and adding several unique features of its own.

+Creates one or more unique temporary files, directories or named pipes, atomically (i.e. avoiding race conditions) and with safe permissions.
+The path name(s) are stored in $REPLY and optionally written to stdout.

+Usage: `mktemp` [ `-dFsQC` ] [ *template* ... ]

+* `-d`: Create a directory instead of a regular file.
+* `-F`: Create a FIFO (named pipe) instead of a regular file.
+* `-s`: Silent.
+Store output in `$REPLY`, don't write any output or message.
+* `-Q`: Shell-quote each unit of output.
+Separate by spaces, not newlines.
+* `-C`: Automated cleanup.
+[Pushes a trap](#the-trap-stack) to remove the files on exit.
+On an interactive shell, that's all this option does.
+On a non-interactive shell, the following applies: Clean up on receiving SIGPIPE and SIGTERM as well.
+On receiving SIGINT, clean up if the option was given at least twice, otherwise notify the user of files left.
+On the invocation of [`die`](#enhanced-exit-and-emergency-halt), clean up if the option was given at least three times, otherwise notify the user of files left.

+Any trailing `X` characters in the template are replaced by more-or-less random ASCII characters.
+The template defaults to: `/tmp/temp.XXXXXXXX`

+Option `-C` cannot be used while invoking `mktemp` in a subshell, such as in a command substitution.
+Modernish will detect this and treat it as a fatal error.
+The reason is that a typical command substitution like `tmpfile=$(mktemp -C)` is incompatible with auto-cleanup, as the cleanup EXIT trap would be triggered not upon exiting the program but upon exiting the command substitution subshell that just ran `mktemp`, thereby immediately undoing the creation of the file.
+Instead, do something like:
+`mktemp -sC; tmpfile=$REPLY`

 ### use sys/dir ###
 Functions for working with directories.
 So far I have: